 Reserved for partitioned servers and extended systems.
 Certain features described below are only available if you are connected to a Storage Area Network (SAN).
+Please contact your Bull Sales Representative for sales information.

 Via the Schemes tool in the Domain Manager Control pane toolbar, you can: